Resources – includes Safety for Backyard Pools

 - If a hiking trip turns unpleasant or tedious, adjust your expectations and re-think your plan.
-If your children are having a difficult time on the hike this will have a negative impact on their attitude when you plan another hike and it may take a long time to reverse.
+If your children are having a difficult time on the hike, it will have a negative impact on their attitude when you plan another hike - and it may take a long time to reverse.

-- Let your children participate in your responsibilities by allowing them to carry a few lightweight items such as, snacks, water, rain gear or a sleeping bag in their kid-sized backpack.
+- Let your children participate in your responsibilities by allowing them to carry a few lightweight items in their kid-sized backpack.

 - Teach your children to take part in camp chores.
-By assigning specific details for each child, they gain a sense of responsibility and caring for themselves, their family and the environment.
+By assigning specific tasks for each child, they gain a sense of responsibility and caring for themselves, their family and the environment.

 According to BMJ Research for Injury Prevention in Canada, from 2005 to 2015 there were 23,685 hospital admissions due to bicycle-related injuries among Canadian children age 5–19 (76% boys and 24% girls).
 22% of the children sustained a head injury while 78% had other injuries due to a bicycle incident.
 22% of boys and 21% of girls incurred a head injury.

-It's vitally important for parents and children to go over all the safety tips for riding their bicycles.
+It's vitally important for parents and children to go over all the safety guidelines for riding their bicycles.